Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 > my examples.

+The main goal of this guide is to show how to interoperate between `Rust` and other languages with as few segfaults and uses of undefined behaviour as possible.

+Some things I'm hoping to cover:

+* Compiling and linking from the command line
+* Calling Rust from various languages, and vice versa
+* Packaging your crate as a shared library or DLL so it can be used by other programs
+* Passing around structs using opaque pointers
+* How to use strings without leaking memory or segfaults (it's harder than you'd think)
+* Emulating methods and OO
+* Asynchronous operations and threading, and
+* Other miscellaneous bits and pieces and best practices I've picked up along the way

 ## Hello World

 What would any programming guide be without the obligatory hello world example?

+> **Note:** For most of these examples I'll be using `C` to interoperate with
+> my `Rust` code.
+It's pretty much the lingua franca of the programming world,
+> so most people should be able to understand it what's happening and follow
+> along.

 To start off with, we'll try to call a `C` program from `Rust`.
 Here's the contents of my `hello.c`:

 ```c
 #include <stdio.h>